Kagabo183/SNTIMENT_ANALYSIS-For-Transport-pricing-shifting/README.md

 ## Data Sources
 ## Data Collection

-We collect comments from a specific tweet and Post Accross social medias announcing the fare system trial.
-The script uses **Selenium** and **undetected-chromedriver** to simulate user scrolling and extract replies.
+I collected comments from a specific tweet and related posts across social media platforms announcing the trial of the new **distance-based transport fare system**.
+The script uses **Selenium** and **undetected-chromedriver** to simulate user scrolling and extract public replies.
+Additionally, the collected data—originally in Kinyarwanda—was translated into English to enable effective Natural **Language Processing (NLP)** and sentiment analysis.

-## The following are Social media:
+## The following are Social medias I used:
 - Twitter posts and replies
 - Instagram comments
 - Facebook comments